jhawcroft/cinsimp-web/GENERAL-TODO.md

 	opening a URL, playing a sound (stack resources), playing a movie Alternately, a visual effect window to accompany the Link button.
 * Button link to?
 * Protect stack, incl.
-Password
+Password   <== if we get security up, then it'll be easier to share with others the progress

 * Options menu?
 * Core navigation vs browser nav?